Fast weight programming and linear transformers: from machine learning to neurobiology: Fast Weight Programmer Neural Networks

 In both cases, such formulations turn the problem of learning itself into a sequence learning problem; by (meta-)training a sequence model on many such example sequences, each representing a different task (i.e., a different learning experience), we can obtain an online learner capable of learning a new task by observing some task demonstrations (i.e., pairs of an observation and the expected target from the task).

 While such an online learning capabilities is often called \hyperref[box:glossary]{\textit{in-context learning}} \citep{gpt3, Garg22, RaventosPCG23} today, and it is often (misleadingly) described as a somewhat magical capability of transformer-based large language models (LLMs); by using some metalearning process like the one described above, we can meta-train any sequence model to become an online learner involving modalities beyond languages.
-For example, the seminal work by \citet{hochreiter2001learning} (2001) trained an LSTM to perform in-context regression---demonstrating the ``fixed-weight learning'' concept advocated by Cotter, Conwel, and Younger \citep{cotter1990fixed,cotter1991learning,younger1999fixed} in the early 1990s, while \citet{SantoroBBWL16} (2016) and \citet{mishra2018a} (2018) performed in-context image classification---all predating the term in-context learning.
-From the metalearning perspective, it is also not surprising that LLMs are capable of in-context learning, given that the task of language modeling precisely follows the form required by metalearning---prediction with error feedback (the delayed-feedback version above); and the internet-scale text could provide data necessary for such meta-training \citep{irie2024neural}.
+For example, the seminal work by \citet{hochreiter2001learning} trained an LSTM to perform in-context regression---demonstrating the ``fixed-weight learning'' concept advocated by Cotter, Conwel, and Younger \citep{cotter1990fixed,cotter1991learning,younger1999fixed} in the early 1990s, while \citet{SantoroBBWL16} and \citet{mishra2018a} performed in-context image classification---all predating the term in-context learning.
+There are numerous such examples across tasks, modalities, and model architectures \citep{bosc2015learning, SantoroBBWL16, duan2016rl, wang2016learning, munkhdalai2017meta, munkhdalai2018metalearning, mishra2018a, miconi18a, miconi2018backpropamine, MunkhdalaiSWT19, sandler21, KirschS21, huisman2023lstms}, and they are not specific to the transformer architecture or the language modality.

+From the metalearning perspective, it is not surprising that LLMs are capable of in-context learning, given that the task of auto-regressive next-token prediction---underlying language modeling---precisely follows the form required by metalearning: prediction with error feedback (the delayed-feedback version above); and the internet-scale text could provide data necessary for such meta-training \citep{irie2024neural}.

 \begin{mybox}[boxrule=0pt, parbox=false, opacityframe=0, label=box:gd_fwp]{Slow Weight Configuration Implementing Gradient Descent} \\ Here we review how \citet{von2022transformers} constructed a slow weight configuration that implements a gradient descent learning algorithm in the forward pass of the vanilla FWP (Sec.~\ref{sec:fwp_basic}) for linear regression problems.